tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 ## Working with Vector Graphics

-In addition to bitmap graphics, LiveCode also supports vector graphics.
+In addition to bitmap graphics, the engine also supports vector graphics.
 You can create vector graphics using the graphics tools, or by script.
 You can manipulate them interactively in the IDE or by script.
 You can relayer them, export a description of them or convert them to bitmap